gilesjb/jam/README.md

 then Jam will recompile the classes.
 <img src='docs/pics/13.png' width='1000'>

+## Status

+Jam is a work in progress but its Project libraries provide all the functions you need to

+* Compile Java code
+* Download Maven packages
+* Run unit tests
+* Generate JavaDoc

+In fact, Jam is able to build itself - see [Jam's own build script](src/scripts/JamProject.java).

 ## Building Jam

-The only build dependency of Jam is JDK17 or later.
+The only build dependency of Jam is a JDK version 17 or later.

-* Clone the Jam repo
+1. Clone the Jam repo
+2. Type `./setup`

-* Running `./setup` creates a build script called `make-jam` and builds the project
+The `setup` shell script creates a copy of the build script called `make-jam` which it uses to build the project.

-* `./make-jam viewDocs` will display the JavaDocs
+To view the JavaDocs type `./make-jam viewDocs`.